juancarlospaco/nim-telegram-bot/README.md

 the return of the `main()` function of the script will be sent as string to chat by the bot, anything you want the bot to say just return it on `main()` as `str` type, the `main()` function name is a convention, is hardcoded and can not be changed.
+No other functions are needed on the INI.
+Comments are allowed on the Python file.

 Example `./plugins/python/foo.py` will be `/foo` on Telegram chat and will call `foo.main()`.